 For dogs with more chronic conditions, find out if your regular veterinarian allows you to access your pet’s records electronically.
 If so, be sure to set up an account with a username and password prior to facing an emergency.
 You can then provide access to that account to the emergency vet.

-If you can’t access your pet’s records electronically, scan your pet’s medical file to a USB drive and keeping it in her travel bag.
+If you can’t access your pet’s records electronically, scan your pet’s medical file to a USB drive and keeping it in in your car.
 It’s easy to pack, and will provide the emergency vet with all the information they’ll need to treat your pet.

 First Aid Kit